WebRTC Leaks: What Are They and How Can I Prevent Them?

 A screenshot of the Apple Safari Advanced settings menu showing the option "Show Develop menu in menu bar" checked.

-3. A new “Develop” tab should appear at the top of your screen once the box is checked.
+3. Once the box is checked, a new “Develop” tab should appear at the top of your screen.
 Click on the “Develop” tab and hover your mouse over “Experimental Features.”

-4. See if there is a checkmark next to “WebRTC mDNS ICE candidates.”
-If yes, click on it to disable WebRTC.
+4. Look for a checkmark next to “WebRTC mDNS ICE candidates.”
+If there is, click on it to disable WebRTC.

 5. Close your browser and restart it to start browsing safely.